GabrielMensi/cs50web-wiki/readme.md

     - [x]  Once the entry is saved, the user should be redirected back to that entry’s page.
 - [x]  **Random Page**: Clicking “Random Page” in the sidebar should take user to a random encyclopedia entry.
 - [x]  **Markdown to HTML Conversion**: On each entry’s page, any Markdown content in the entry file should be converted to HTML before being displayed to the user.
 You may use the  [`python-markdown2`](https://github.com/trentm/python-markdown2)  package to perform this conversion, installable via  `pip3 install markdown2`.
-    - [x]  Challenge for those more comfortable: If you’re feeling more comfortable, try implementing the Markdown to HTML conversion without using any external libraries, supporting headings, boldface text, unordered lists, links, and paragraphs.
-You may find  [using regular expressions in Python](https://docs.python.org/3/howto/regex.html)  helpful.